 Flying may be the most popular mode of long-distance travel, but there are many other options to consider.
-For one, there’s the environmental impact.
+For one, there’s the environmental impact and Covid-19.
 Then there’s the whole procedure of getting to airports and dealing with security and long waiting times, and then spending hours in an uncomfortable seat and perhaps worrying about turbulence or accidents.
 Thankfully, there are options that let you explore all of Europe without a single flight.

 The classic train tour